💹 Managing a Trading Portfolio

 Evaluation of the indications of the Sortino index

-A negative Sortino ratio means that a portfolio's annual return does not exceed the targeted return.
+A negative Sortino ratio indicates that a portfolio’s annual return fails to exceed the targeted return.
+Based on the index indicators, here are some conclusions:

 (4) Jensen's Alpha or Jensen's Measure

-Jensen's Alpha, like the Treynor index, is designed to evaluate only well-diversified portfolios.
-This is because it ignores portfolio variance (unsystematic risk).
+Jensen’s Alpha, like the Treynor ratio, is designed to evaluate only well-diversified portfolios, as it excludes portfolio variance (unsystematic risk).

-Jensen's Alpha attempts to indicate a portfolio's ability to deliver returns above the market average and to achieve this, it incorporates the CAPM model.
-The CAPM (Capital Asset Pricing Model) model is widely used in financial analysis, as it is simple to use and allows for easy comparisons between a range of alternative investment positions.
+Jensen’s Alpha measures a portfolio’s ability to generate returns above the market average by incorporating the CAPM (Capital Asset Pricing Model).
+The CAPM is widely used in financial analysis due to its simplicity and its ability to facilitate comparisons across different investment options.

-Here is the calculation formula of the CAPM model:
+Here is the calculation formula for the CAPM model:

 ■ Expected Return = RFR + β * (P(m) – RFR)